laravel/docs/blade.md

 <a name="anonymous-components"></a>
 ### Anonymous Components

 Similar to inline components, anonymous components provide a mechanism for managing a component via a single file.
 However, anonymous components utilize a single view file and have no associated class.
-To define an anonymous component, just place a Blade template within your `resources/views/components` directory.
+To define an anonymous component, you only need to place a Blade template within your `resources/views/components` directory.
 For example, assuming you have defined a component at `resources/view/components/alert.blade.php`:

     <x-alert />